imstanz/my_anon/README.md

 Pandora Usage:

-In terminal: "user@mypc: sudo bash pandora bomb"
+In terminal: "user@mypc:~$ sudo bash pandora bomb"

 Pandora automatically overwrites the RAM when the system is shutting down.